-Security is a wide term, there are many tools, applications and procedures that makes security more, secure.
-Whether its for your Houston home or your Houston business, you can always improve the level of security you currently have in place.
+Security is a wide term, there are many tools, applications, and procedures that make security more, secure.
+Whether it’s for your Houston home or your Houston business, you can always improve the level of security you currently have in place.
 In this blog post, we’re going to explore Card Readers.

 Card reader security systems are very popular in a range of businesses, industries as well as among regular homeowners that want that advanced security and accountability.
 Unfortunate as it may be, thieves have been around as long as humans have been around.

-While having quality keys, locks and doors as first line of defense, CCTV cameras are useful for recording information for later, however, they have limited applicability to physically barring someone from entry and they are also easy to get rid of, as in damage.
+While having quality keys, locks, and doors as the first line of defense, CCTV cameras are useful for recording information for later, however, they have limited applicability to physically barring someone from entry and they are also easy to get rid of, as in damage.

 Key cards are not universal and there are a few different ones available that come with their own mechanisms.
 While all cards operate on the same basic principle of having the data read and approved by the reader, they can look physically different.
 Most cards however are made from plastic with in-built magnets or chips installed and companies consider covering the cards with protective cases to avoid damage costs incurred by employees.

 Swipe cards are one version of the key card that features a magnetic strip that when swiped, transfers the stored information to the reader system.
 Swipe cards are made in much the same way as a credit card or debit card.

 Swipe cards can store more data than other types of key card versions such as Wiegand cards.
 Polarized magnets are used to make the magnetic strip.
 The magnets in the strip do not permanently store information of any kind and they can be reprogrammed as the need arises.

 Wiegand Key Cards